matesh/mqttk/README.md

 The built package will appear in the dist/ directory.

 ## MacOS appimage
+⚠️ When building the app, use the system interpreter, or the interpreter available via homebrew.
+Conda or other interpreters can cause your system to crash entirely (kernel panic) which issue is outside of the code of this software.
+This crash happens under certain circumstances when switching to the app via mission control or the dock.
+Use other interpreters at your own risk!
 ### Dependencies
 You need to have xcode installed.
 Use the app store to do that if you don't have it yet.
 You will also need the xcode command line tools to be installed.
 You can do that from the terminal: